AlecRust/wordpress-gulp/src/readme.txt

 == Description ==

 A simple WordPress starter theme powered by gulp for task running, using Stylus as CSS preprocessor and SUIT CSS for UI components.
-Base WordPress theme files are from Underscores and Jetpack support is baked in. jQuery is provided via Bower.
+Base WordPress theme files are from Underscores and Jetpack support is baked in.

 == Installation ==